Choosing the Perfect Camera Interface: GMSL or GigE?

 Understanding the GigE Camera Interface

-GigE, short for Gigabit Ethernet, is another widely used camera interface.
+GigE, short for Gigabit Ethernet, is another widely-used camera interface.
 GigE cameras connect to a network using an Ethernet cable, typically classified as either Unshielded Twisted Pair (UTP) or Shielded Twisted Pair (STP).
 The STP variant, equipped with shielding, is useful in environments with high Electromagnetic Interference (EMI), ensuring data transmission remains stable.

 GigE cameras are built with an onboard processing chip that compresses images or video as they are captured.
-This compression helps minimize the bandwidth required for transmission so
+This compression helps minimize the bandwidth required for transmission so that the camera can send data over long distances without overwhelming the network.
+The Ethernet cable itself is capable of spanning up to 100m without signal loss.

 Moreover, GigE cameras adhere to the ONVIF standard, which drives interoperability between devices from different manufacturers.
 This standardization is crucial in scenarios where multiple cameras and network video recorders must work together seamlessly.